ADHD treatment options

 Extra caution will be taken if a child with epilepsy is prescribed dexamfetamine.

 Possible side effects include dizziness, headaches, and nausea and mood swings.

 Lisdexamfetamine works in the same way as dexamfetamine and can be used by children over 6 years old.

 It can cause a loss of appetite and subsequent weight loss.
 Other side effects include drowsiness, aggression, and headaches.

-Non-stimulants medicine for ADHD
+Non-stimulants medication for ADHD